 The moral framework is contained within the aims above, particularly aims 2, 4 and 6.

 The sex education provided is set within a clear framework of values and an awareness of the law on sexual behaviour.
 Students are encouraged to appreciate the value of stable relationships and the responsibilities of parenthood.

 Students are also encouraged to consider the importance of respect for themselves and others and sensitivity towards the needs and views of others.

 Students are encouraged to recognise the physical, emotional and moral implications and risks of certain types of behaviour.
-It is acknowledged that some students come from backgrounds that do not reflect such values and sensitivity is required to avoid offending students or their families.

 In providing sex education for students the school will respect the religious beliefs and values of all members of its community and make provision to discuss its aims with parents/carers wishing to receive further clarification.
 It is recognised that in some cases this may require support to enable parents/carers from all backgrounds to understand their rights.
-Where students are at an early stage of development of English the usual support will apply.

 Organisation of Sex Education

 1) All lessons are taught in classes with students of both sexes.

 2) Staffing - There is a LIFE (PSHE) Subject Leader responsible for the planning of the sex education programme.
 The programme is taught by all Science teachers and teachers in the LIFE department.
 Support is provided for the staff as is required, in conjunction with the Local Health Authority.
 The sex education programme is reviewed by the staff teaching the programme within both the LIFE and the Science department meetings at least once each year.

 3) Resources - the material is selected to ensure that it encompasses the aims of sex education and includes printed material, videos and visiting speakers.